The first Alfa Romeo SUV is a stylish and sporting option

 Powerful engines but limited choice

-At launch the Stelvio is available with only two engines and three standard trim levels: Stelvio, Stelvio Super and Stelvio Tecnica.
+From launch the Stelvio is available with only two engines and three standard trim levels: the entry-level Stelvio, followed by Stelvio Super and Stelvio Speciale.

-All Stelvios are generously equipped, including a number of the latest active safety technologies, as well as the DNA driving mode selector and 8.8-inch touchscreen infotainment system.
+All Stelvios are generously equipped, including a number of the latest active safety technologies, as well as the DNA driving mode selector and an 8.8-inch touchscreen multimedia system.
 Engine choice comprises one petrol and one diesel – both are four-cylinder turbocharged units.

 An eight-speed automatic gearbox and Q4 all-wheel drive system come as standard.
 The 2.0-litre petrol produces 280hp, while the 2.2-litre diesel produces 210hp.
 Performance is certainly brisk, with 0-62mph taking as little as 5.7sec and top speed rated at up to 143mph.